solana-labs/solana/book/src/proposals/durable-tx-nonces.md

   1) The durable nonce value is used in the `recent_blockhash` field
   2) A `Nonce` instruction is issued (first?)
-  3) The appropriate transaction flag (TBD) is set, signaling that the usual hash age check should be skipped and the previous requirements enforced
+  3) The appropriate transaction flag is set, signaling that the usual hash age check should be skipped and the previous requirements enforced.
+This may be unnecessary, see [Runtime Support](#runtime-support) below

 ### Contract Mechanics